 This is the second part of this series about the pebble in your shoe...
 The one that cramps your style, spoils your efforts, and leaves you with less than you started, no results, no joy, no satisfaction.

 So what is the pebble?
-Here is my definitions, the result of a lot of looking, pondering...
-The Pebble: what you take as self-evident, therefore it's invisible for you: it's the concealed switch of the machine that you are...
+Here is my definition, the result of a lot of looking, pondering...
+The Pebble is what you take as self-evident, therefore it's invisible for you: it's the concealed switch of the machine that you are...

 I never thought of checking my base axiom: it is always the software that's wrong...
 I, on the other hand, can't be wrong.

-The "real" pebble is under this base axiom: 'it is always the software that is wrong.
+The "real" pebble is underneath this base axiom: 'it is always the software that is wrong.
 Or the customer.
 Or the student.
 Or...' in my case.